Samedan: Politics

 In the 2015 federal election the most popular party was the SVP with 23.8% of the vote.
 The next three most popular parties were the FDP (22.5%), the BDP (19.6%) and the SP (16.4%).
 In the federal election, a total of 821 votes were cast, and the voter turnout was 42.3%.

 In the 2007 federal election the most popular party was the SP which received 30.6% of the vote.
 The next three most popular parties were the SVP (28.7%), the FDP (28.2%) and the CVP (10.4%).

 Education

 In Samedan about 75.7% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Transportation

 It is the administrative center of the upper Engadin region, and services include a regional hospital (Spital Oberengadin), a major RhB railway station with regular trains towards Pontresina, Chur and St. Moritz, and a regional airport (Engadin Airport).
 Both the Bernina Express and Glacier Express trains pass Samedan.

-The funicular Muottas-Muragl-Bahn leads to the top of Muottas Muragl (2454 m).